www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/AZ-303-lab07_Migrating to Azure.md

+---
+lab:
+    title: 'Lab: Protecting Hyper-V VMs by using Azure Site Recovery'
-# Module 4 - Migrating to Azure
+    module: 'Module 1: Migrating to Azure'
+---

-# Lab 7: Protecting Hyper-V VMs by using Azure Site Recovery
+# Lab: Protecting Hyper-V VMs by using Azure Site Recovery

-### Scenario
+# Student lab manual

+## Lab scenario

+While Adatum Corporation has, over the years, implemented a number of high availability provisiones for their on-premises workloads, its disaster recovery capabilities are still insufficient to address the Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs) demanded by its business.
+Maintaining the existing secondary on-premises site requires an extensive effort and incurs significant costs.
+The failover and failback procedures are, for the most part, manual and are poorly documented.

+To address these shortcomings, the Adatum Enterprise Architecture team decided to explore capabilities of Azure Site Recovery, with Azure taking on the role of the hoster of the secondary site.
+Azure Site Recovery automatically and continously replicates workloads running on physical and virtual machines from the primary to the secondary site.
+Site Recovery uses storage-based replication mechanism, without intercepting application data.
+With Azure as the secondary site, data is stored in Azure Storage, with built-in resilience and low cost.
+The target Azure VMs are hydrated following a failover by using the replicated data.
+The Recovery Time Objectives (RTO) and Recovery Point objectives are minimized since Site Recovery provides continuous replication for VMware VMs and replication frequency as low as 30 seconds for Hyper-V VMs.
+In addition, Azure Site Recovery also handles orchestration of failover and failback processes, which, to large extent, can be automated.
+It is also possible to use Azure Site Recovery for migrations to Azure, although the recommended approach relies on Azure Migrate instead.

-Adatum Corporation wants to evaluate the use of Azure Site Recovery for protecting and, potentially, migrating on-premises Hyper-V virtual machines to Azure VM.
+The Adatum Enterprise Architecture team wants to evaluate the use of Azure Site Recovery for protecting on-premises Hyper-V virtual machines to Azure VM.

->**Note**: For migration purposes, it is recommended to use Azure Migrate.

-### Objectives
+## Objectives

 After completing this lab, you will be able to: